 Has your treatment failed to make you feel better?

-Has your treatment helped some, but you still don’t feel like your old self?
+Has your treatment helped a bit, but you still don’t feel like your old self?

 Have the side effects of your medication been hard to handle?